-Similarly, adopted Park Policy 1.5 states, "Actively seek to acquire and preserve parkland along identified greenway and blueway corridors to provide a buffer to sensitive habitats, continuous green corridors for wildlife preservation of cultural resources, increased acreage for passive recreation, and/or increased trail connectivity between existing parks and other nodes of activity in prince William County and adjacent jurisdictions. "
+Similarly, adopted Park Policy 1.5 states, "Actively seek to acquire and preserve parkland along identified greenway and blueway corridors to provide a buffer to sensitive habitats, continuous green corridors for wildlife preservation of cultural resources, increased acreage for passive recreation, and/or increased trail connectivity between existing parks and other nodes of activity in prince William County and adjacent jurisdictions."

 - Using Existing Infrastructure Investments Strengthen and direct development towards existing communities and infrastructure.
-The proposed requires extension of infrastructure into the Rural Area and is not directed towards existing communities and infrastructure. - Multimodal Provide a variety of transportation choices.
+The proposed plan requires extension of infrastructure into the Rural Area and is not directed towards existing communities and infrastructure. - Multimodal Provide a variety of transportation choices.
 Semi-rural residential development will not provide a variety of transportation choices but will create a community reliant on automobiles as the only transportation choice.
 This density is not transit supportive. - Fosters Investment Make decisions predictable, fair, and cost-effective.
 This Comprehensive Plan Amendment is an effort to align several previous efforts undertaken by the county with respect to the Property.
-The first effort was the establishment of the Rural Area boundary line in 1998, the second is the 2014 Rural Preservation Study, and most recently is the Comprehensive Plan Amendment to address Rural Area Preservation (2019).
+The first effort was the establishment of the Rural Area boundary line in 1998, the second is the 2014 Rural Preservation Study, and most recently is the Comprehensive Plan Amendment to address Rural Preservation Study Implementation (2019).

 As part of the most recent effort, the subject property was designated as a Conservation Residential Area on the proposed map entitled "Conservation Residential Area".
 The draft document (dated September 17, 2019) proposed, as an implementing tool, CR-1, Conservation Residential Zoning District.
+While this is NOT an adopted policy by the Board, staff recognizes this planning concept as a conservation planning tool.
 Below are some excerpts from the proposed CR-1, Conservation Residential Zoning District that reflects the recommendations of Staff for a project of this nature.

-- The intent is to cluster residential development toward specific areas as identified in the Comprehensive Plan and allow access to public sewer, for the purpose of preserving and connecting open spaces, connecting trail and passive recreation networks, and preserving farmland. - To incentivize clustering, the permitted density is one dwelling per three (3) acres.
+- The intent is to cluster residential development toward specific areas as identified in the Comprehensive Plan and allow access to public sewer, for the purpose of preserving and connecting open spaces, connecting trail and passive recreation networks, and preserving farmland. - o To incentivize clustering, the permitted density is one dwelling per three (3) acres.
 The open space requirement is 60 percent.
 Open space shall be placed in a permanent conservation easement.
-Easement terms may include passive recreation, forest, farming and agricultural activities, and similar uses.

-- The greatest amount of open space shall be located adjacent to the Agricultural and Estates designation of the Rural Area (or lowest density adjacent development, whichever is the least dense), connect to public parks, trails, or open space corridors, protect environmentally-sensitive land, and provide connections to other existing protected open space. - A conservation easement shall be dedicated over the conservation or preservation area abutting the Rural Area which strictly prohibits crossing or traversing of utility easements for public sewer.
+Easement terms may include passive recreation, forest, farming and agricultural activities, and similar uses. - The greatest amount of open space shall be located adjacent to the Agricultural and Estates designation of the Rural Area (or lowest density adjacent development, whichever is the least dense), connect to public parks, trails, or open space corridors, protect environmentally-sensitive land, and provide connections to other existing protected open space. - A conservation easement shall be dedicated over the conservation or preservation area abutting the Rural Area which strictly prohibits crossing or traversing of utility easements for public sewer.

 While three work sessions were held and numerous community input meetings, this effort is currently on hold.
-As such, the Applicant has submitted this CPA, to move forward on this Project.
+As such, the Applicant has submitted this CPA, and concurrent proffered rezoning to SR-1 and A-1 to achieve a community that aligns with these principles to move forward on this Project.